 The phrase “tuning the guitar by ear” means adjusting the pitch of the guitar strings to match an external pitch, such as another instrument.

-Learning to tune by ear is an age-old skill that I recommend all guitarists acquire!
-If you’re wondering how to tune your guitar without a tuner, this section is for you!
+Learning how to tune a classical guitar by ear is an age-old skill that I recommend all guitarists acquire!

 Understanding how to tune your guitar by ear without a tuner also allows you to tune faster.
 Furthermore, it’s a good initial form of ear training.